Giving children room to grow is central to the way we approach music and the creative arts.

 All children have class music each week.
 The lessons are practical and topic based, which allows plenty of scope to fit the content of the lessons with the ability and experience of the group.
 The staple diet is a mixture of singing, listening, playing classroom percussion and composing on the keyboards.
 The music they experience varies from Medieval music through to modern styles, including music from different cultures.

 There are many opportunities for musical performance – either informally or in a more formal context.
 Children who learn instruments individually are encouraged to perform to their class when they have a piece that is ready, particularly when approaching an examination or Festival performance.
 The peripatetic music staff run instrumental clubs which are always preparing for their next concert performance.
 To encourage confidence in performance, every pupil who learns an instrument performs in a more formal situation in front of their parents, with the other pupils of their teacher.
-There are Autumn and Summer music festivals in which nearly everyone in the Prep School traditionally takes part.
+There are Autumn, Spring and Summer music festivals in which nearly everyone in the Prep School traditionally takes part.
 There are three choirs, an orchestra and many instrumental ensembles that meet every week.
 The Chamber Choir (voluntary, open to Forms V – VIII) has over 90 singers, spread fairly evenly across the age range.

 Some children learn more than one instrument and many go on to achieve Music Scholarships or Exhibitions at their next schools.